AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-profiles.md

 >[!TAB On-Premise]

-This setting controls the toolbar and the other user interface elements of the Web Editor.
+This setting controls the toolbar and the other user interface elements of the Editor.
 Click the **Download** icon to download the latest ui\_config.json file on your local system.
 You can then make changes to the file and the upload the same.
 Click the **Download Default**icon to download the default ui\_config.json file on your local system.
 You can always download the default file, make changes to it, and upload it.Depending upon where you are uploading the file at, global or folder-level profile, the changes are applied accordingly.
 For more details about how to customize the XML Editor using the ui\_config.json file, see [Customize toolbar](customize-toolbar.md#).

 >[!ENDTABS]

 **CSS Template Layout**

-Download the file available in this section to customize the look-and-feel of your document when it is previewed or opened for editing in the Web Editor.
+Download the file available in this section to customize the look-and-feel of your document when it is previewed or opened for editing in the Editor.
 The default CSS file available for download is only a test file, which should not be used for customization.
-You can create a CSS file with customizations for the Web Editor and upload the same.
+You can create a CSS file with customizations for the Editor and upload the same.
 For example, you can create a .css file with the following code:

 ```
 .title {    font-size: 9em;}
 ```

 Save this file and upload it in the CSS Template Layout section.
-The next time you download the file, you will get the latest CSS file being used in the Web Editor.
+The next time you download the file, you will get the latest CSS file being used in the Editor.

 **XML Editor Snippets**